itskoko/prometheus-renderer/README.md

 ```
 Usage of renderd
   -l string
       Address to listen on (default ":8080")
+  -r string
+      Root path for HTTP endpoints; Use when behind proxy
+  -t string
+      Auth token to require for access
   -u string
       URL of prometheus server (default "http://localhost:9090")
 ```

 #### HTTP API